pythonpune/readit/README.rst

     or
     $ readit --search tag_name

-8. Open URL in Browser using specific ID:
+8. Open URL in the Browser using specific ID:

 .. code-block:: bash